miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 9
 - Reward: 10

 Only available to dedicated Watchers and very close allies.
 The Followers of the Apocalypse have called upon you for a serious and somber task; To take up the banner as an Inquisitor agent to hunt down Outsiders with extreme prejudice with full moral license to search and destroy, and obtain further leads by any means necessary.
 The full weight of Watcher influence and authority is granted on you, providing extraordinarily high levels of political and legal cover second only to Alphazon.
-You're given starting information of suspects and a newly printed Outsider text heralding a Dark Night planning a magical terror attack on Earth.
+You’re given starting information of suspects and a newly printed Outsider text heralding a Dark Night planning a magical terror attack on Earth.

 Notes:
 + Outsiders are no longer human and are active threats to existence
 + Be extremely cautious of observing aberrations and abominations
 + Worse than death, your mind and soul are at risk, ego death.
-+/- Your license grants you leeway, and you're expected to use it, and may make other enemies in the process.
++/- Your license grants you leeway, and you’re expected to use it, and may make other enemies in the process.

 ## Quest: Pretty Little Things